 The picturesque hill town of Gubbio is on the way to a castle going back to the Etruscans, outside Perugia.
 Have a must-see visit to beautiful Assisi, Pope Francis’ namesake-hero’s hometown and basilica.
 Solve Perugia’s unsalted bread mystery, see its underground city and savor its chocolate.
 Yes, one morning at Perugina, play with that luscious liquid, make your own truffles and learn its fascinating history.

 Lastly discover two of Italy’s tufa-topped geological wonders: Orvieto and Civita di Bagnoregio.
 You may’ve heard of thriving Orvieto drawing visitors to its famous cathedral.
 Little, barely known Civita di Bagnoregio is a tiny jewel, going back 2,500 years.
-Ongoing erosion of its clay foundation endangers its existence.
+Ongoing erosion of its clay palisades endangers its existence.
 Homes sometimes slide off its precipices.
 Today a dozen people live there in winter, maybe 100 in summer.
 Before heading home, Rome calls, a must and one of my favorites!

 PRACTICAL TRIP INFO

 - Length: 13 days best in the cooler months of April/May and late August/September

 - Included transportation: Private transfer throughout

 - Hotels: Four & five-star superior plus an Agri-tourism farm